thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.notes.md

 Mini-white boards: List the name of the different primitive types. [[Answer: `Number`, `String`, `Boolean`, `undefined`, `null`]]

 ### 4 of 15: How to Use a REPL (read, evaluate, print, loop)
-Instructor: Take a few minutes to describe the user interface of [repl.it](https://repl.it/languages/javascript)
+Instructor: Take a few minutes to describe the user interface of `node`

 ### 5 of 15: Create Primitive Types
 Mini-whiteboards: What's the data type of this value: `5` [[Answer: `Number`.]]